 - 1. Turn on the system.

 - 2. Press F2 to enter System Setup.

 - 3. Click Service Tag Settings.

-- 4. Enter the service tag.

-- 5. Click Ok. - 6.
+- 4. Enter the service tag. - NOTE: You can enter the service tag only when the service tag field is empty.
+Ensure that you enter the correct service tag.
+After the service tag is entered, it cannot be updated or changed. - 5.
+Click Ok. - 6.
 Import your new or existing iDRAC Enterprise license.
 For more information, see the Integrated Dell Remote Access Controller User's Guide, at Dell.com/idracmanuals.